Experience the Dandenongs

 During the flowering season of June to early December the Dandenong Ranges Botanic Garden in Olinda is an excellent place to see the Rhododendrons at their best.
 There are many other flowers and shrubs to see as well, it is a beautiful place for a relaxing day out!

-READ The Best Restaurants in the Dandenongs
+READ Best Activities and Spots in the Dandenongs

 For those who are more interested in the flora of the Dandenong Ranges, there is the 3km Living Bush Nature Trail at the Acacia Picnic Ground.
 This is a great place to take the kids and to enjoy the beautiful scenery of the Dandenongs.